andxyz/andxyz-writings/_posts/2018-02-18-starting-something-new.markdown

 - Do more art
 - Put it online

-When I go off to start something new.
-I begin by cleaning my computer desk.
+When I go off to start something new, I begin by cleaning my computer desk.
 The new things I start begin with cleaning.

 - Here at my computer desk
 - Here at my workshop